-Compared with its more popular neighboring Central European cities – Prague, Vienna (just an hour away and a world apart), and Budapest, to name a few – Bratislava is an oasis of calm that still looks like a fairy tale.
+Compared with its more popular neighboring Central European cities – Prague, Vienna (just an hour away and a world apart, with its fancy Spanish Riding School, elegant shopping streets, and Baroque charm), and Budapest, to name a few – Bratislava is an oasis of calm that still looks like a fairy tale.

 Because Bratislava is a less popular place to visit than its neighbors, its main attractions are less chaotic and crowded, and prices are lower as well.

 Even the beloved Bratislava Christmas markets don’t do much to add chaos to Old Town, dispersing the tourists in smaller, more manageable numbers.

 I’m not sure why it is most people skip Bratislava on their winter trips through Central Europe.
 It’s one of the best places in the region!

 |⌛ Planning your Bratislava trip in a hurry?
 Here are my quick picks.|